heeboy007/RubyCraft/README.md

 When you try to execute, please check out the 'gemlist.txt' and see if there is anything missing from your computer.
 The core gem for this program is glu,opengl.

-Very important library for this game, called 'rbSFML' is used for this version.(It's not a gem!)
+Very important library for this game, called 'rbSFML' is used for this game.(It's not a gem library!)

-It's recommended to build, install the library by your own.
+It's recommended to build and install the library by your own.
-But since it's a quite tricky library to build, and time-consuming job, I posted the compiled library file.
+I've posted a pre-compiled library file at past commits, but i deleted since it's not recommened.

 ## Dependencies